dan-fritchman/Thesis/content.md

 ---

-### On Hierarchy

-The experienced schematic-author may by now be wondering: how does one make _hierarchical_ Hdl21 schematics, with custom subcircuit cells and symbols?

-The answer is simple: you don't.
-**Write HDL code instead.**

-There are no custom symbols.
-On purpose. **And there never will be.**

----

 ## The SVG Schematic Schema

 SVG schematics are commonly interpreted by two categories of programs:

 - (1) General-purpose image viewer/ editors such as Google Chrome, Firefox, and InkScape, which comprehend schematics _as pictures_.
 - (2) Special-purpose programs which comprehend schematics _as circuits_.
-This category notably includes the primary Python importer.
+This category notably includes the primary `hdl21schematicimporter` Python importer.

-This section serves as the specification for (2).
-The schema which dictates the content of _schematic circuits_ is dictated through SVG structure and element attributes.
-While some of this schema also dictates how schematics appear _as pictures_, overlap between the two use-cases is incomplete.
-Valid schematic importers must adhere to the schema defined herein and no more.

 Note the graphical schematic _editor_ is a special case which combines _both_ use-cases.
 It simultaneously renders schematics as pictures while being drawn and dictates their content as circuits.
 The graphical editor holds a number of additional pieces of non-schema information about schematics and how they are intended to be rendered as pictures, including their style attributes, design of the element symbols, and locations of text annotations.
 This information _is not_ part of the schematic schema.
 Any valid SVG value for these attributes is to be treated as valid by schematic importers.

+This section describes the schematic-schema as interpreted for use case (2), as a circuit.

 ### `Schematic`